mrgrupprr/Discord-baker/README.md

 🛑IMPORTANT🛑:What you will need is a discord bot, a discord application, and a server.

+#🛑IMPORTANT NOTICE🛑
+TO USE MULTIPLE SERVERS THE VERIFIED ROLE NEEDS TO HAVE ON BOTH SERVERS THE SAME ROLE NAME

 # AUTOMATED Setup
 Run setup.py and enter your ACCOUNT TOKEN and the server relevent stuff, add your bot to the server and the setup is done.  credits to @swishyw for the oauth.py file.